Medicare Billing for Advance Care Planning*

 Physicians, physician assistants and nurse practitioners can bill Medicare for the time they spend in face-to-face discussions about advance care planning (ACP) and end-of-life care decisions with their patients or their patient’s beneficiaries/surrogate.

 Clinicians who do not file a Part A claim for ACP time lose deserved revenue and the valuable opportunity to talk honestly and openly with their patients and proxies about the types of care they—and do not want—if they are unable to decide or speak for themselves at the end of life.

-These billing codes are not limited to particular physician specialties, but they cannot be submitted for ACP discussions that are conducted via telehealth technology.
+These billing codes are not limited to particular physician specialties, and, as of April 2020 through the CMS waiver still in effect, they can be submitted for ACP discussions that are conducted via telehealth technology.

 ACP is also Good Patient Care

 ACP has significantly improved multiple outcomes, particularly for patients with serious illness, including1-3:

 - Higher rates of completion of advance directives

 - Increased likelihood that clinician and family understand and comply with patient’s wishes

 - Reduced use of intensive treatments and hospitalizations at the end of life